 Maulden Village Pubs

 Maulden used to have many pubs, and there are historical records of at least 7 in the village.
-Sadly, there are now just 2 active village pubs – The George, The Dog and Badger and the White Hart – in line with the trend to loss of public houses and amenity throughout the UK in the last three decades.
-Fortunately for Maulden, the pubs it has are well frequented and have strong offerings of food as well as pretty well kept beers.
+Sadly, there are now just two active village pubs – The George and the White Hart – in line with the trend to loss of public houses and amenity throughout the UK in the last three decades.
+A third pub, The Dog And Badger, is rumoured to have closed permanently in 2020 as a result of the CoViD-19 virus.

 The George, a Grade II listed building in the village has reopened after a really impressive and complete renovation.

-The pub has food, lots of seating inside and out, a meeting room, and will soon have overnight accommodation.
+The pub has food, lots of seating inside and out, a meeting room, and overnight accommodation.

 As it was: